 I drifted away from Indy Car racing for a long time until Sarah Fisher showed up and got second at Miami.
 Her performance (along with the arrival of my two daughters which made me interested in females bucking male-dominated worlds) got my attention back to the series.

-The name presssdog was my very first AOL screen name back in the 2400-baud days.
+The name presssdog was my very first AOL screen name back in the 2800-baud days.
 I was a newspaper reporter then and it seemed appropriate.
 I've operated pressdog.com in some form since 1996-ish.
 First it was a site for just funny stories in general.
 The current version of pressdog.com is a credit to my buddy Lou Ann Baker who was Sarah's PR queen for several years.
 She encouraged my note-taking fetish and suggested I create a site.
 Add Lou Ann's suggestion to the rise of easy-to-use blog sites and bam, race-related pressdog.com was born.
+Today pressdog® is a registered trademark owned by me.

 So it's all about laughs.
 Hope you have a few on my site.